-Key information Policy consultation period 30 th Nov 20 - 22 nd Jan 21 Policy determined on 26 th February 2021 Policy contact name and position Kevin Butlin - Director of Education Amendments after determination Department for Education school nu ımber 838/3496 Age range 4 to 11 Type of school Academy, Primary school Admissions authority Plymouth CAST Normal round intake Reception Published Admission Number 2022- -23 30 Priority for children from another set tting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form Dorset School Admissions or from the school office Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
-Included below at Page 9 Key Dates Normal round • When to apply To the National Closing Date which is 15 January 2022 Decision Nationa National Offer Date which is 16 April 2022 When to appeal Within 2 20 days of notification of the refusal Key Dates In-Year admission When to apply hen to apply As required https://www.dorsetcouncil.gov.uk/education-and-training/school-admissions-policies/ Decision thin 10 school days of the application (or in receipt of the required prmation) When to appeal Within 20 days of notification of the refusal
+1 oney consultation period 00 1107 20 22 0dil 21

+Policy determined on 26 th February 2021

+Policy contact name and position Kevin Butlin - Director of Education

+Amendments after determination

+Department for Education school nu ımber 8 835/3405

+Age range 4 4 to 11

+Type of school Academy, primary school

+Admissions authority Plymouth CAST

+Normal round intake Reception

+Published Admission Number 2022- -23 3 30

+Priority for children from another set tting I No

+Designated religious character Yes - Catholic Diocese of Plymouth

+Admissions catchment area No

+School uniform Yes

+Application Form BCP Council's Coordinated Admissions Scheme for 2021/22. or from

+the school office

+Supplementary Information Form Yes

+To be used if seeking priority for an exceptional need to attend this school.
+Included below at Page 6

+b) To be used if seeking priority on the grounds of faith.
+Included

+below at Page 9

+Key Dates Normal round

+When to apply 1st Septe ember 2021 to the National Closing Date which is 15 January 2022

+Decision Notification date for on time applications 19 April 2022

+or from 20 days after the refusal, whichever is later 1

+Key Dates In-Year admission

+When to apply At any to me

+Within 10 school days of an application